zainsadaqat/git/README.md

 # How to Undo Mistakes in Git using Command Line

-1. Discarding all local changes in a file
+### 1. Discarding all local changes in a file

+> You make some changes in a local file and haven't make a commit yet and noticed it's not a better version and you want to go to the last commited version.

+`git restore <file_name>`

+Note: Discarding uncommitted local changes can not be undone!

+### 2. Restoring deleted files

+> You not only make some changes but also deleted that file and you want that file back

+`git restore <file_name>